 Go all vintage-classy with this wooden wired pet crate that can also be converted into a gate for your adorable pooches.
 The look and feel of this crate is a very old school pet store and makes you travel back in time.
 It is a great option if you’re going to keep your pet crated indoors.

 With a plastic removable tray, it takes the hassle of cleaning off your hands to a great extent.
 Merry Pet offers these in two sizes, medium and large, easily accommodating pets that grow up to three feet large.

 9. Carlson Pet Foldable Dog Wire Crate

 Carlson brings to you a simple, subtle, solid and sturdy range of pet crates – right from sizes small and medium to extra large.
 These are one of the few crates that are foldable yet durable with secure all steel bars.
-This makes them easier to carry around and transport.
+This makes it easier to carry around and transport.
 It even comes with a washable pan that can be removed through an access door (available only in some designs).

 A great thing about this crate is that it cuts the bulk with its sleek and compact design that lets you move it around or sit in the house without taking up too much space.
 It also gives your pet a sense of security, instead of being overly confined.

 Available in two sizes, medium and large, this one is super sturdy and strong.
 The ProSelect Empire dog cage comes with reinforced 0.5-inch diameter steel tubes and 20-gauge steel apart from strong latches.
 It is heavy, but it comes with a separate set of rollers, which you can attach if you want to move the cage around.